Deniable Encryption in a Quantum World: Introduction

-Lastly, efficiently checkable proofs have been at the center of the stage in complexity and cryptography in the past four decades: proofs with a variety of surprising properties have been discovered and have been the object of intense study (e.g. PCPs, zero-knowledge, succinct).
 Our work provides a new perspective on the notion of proofs in a quantum world by formalizing the notion of ``inability to prove’’: this is captured by a computational problem that can be solved efficiently, but for which it is impossible to concurrently provide an efficiently checkable proof of correctness.
 Classically, the transcript of a computation serves as an efficiently checkable proof that the output is correctly reported.
 At the heart of the new property is the fact that quantum computations, in general, lack the notion of a \emph{transcript} or a ``trajectory'' of the computation.
 In this work, we identify a computational problem for which it is \emph{provably intractable} to find a solution while concurrently extracting any meaningful proof that the solution is correct.
 Using the terminology introduced earlier, a proof is a witness to an appropriate NP (or QMA)-relation $\mathsf{Verify}$.

 The analysis in our security proof uses Zhandry's compressed oracle technique \cite{Zhandry-how}, and relies on two novel technical contributions. \begin{itemize} \item[(i)] The first key step in the security proof is establishing that a strategy which produces valid encryptions must be close to a strategy that queries the oracle at a uniform superposition of the two pre-images (in a sense made more precise in the main text).
 In a bit more detail, let $H: \{0,1\}^n \rightarrow \{0,1\}$ be a uniformly random function, and let $x_0, x_1 \in \{0,1\}^n$.
 We prove a technical lemma that characterizes the structure of strategies that are successful at guessing $H(x_0) \oplus H(x_1)$.
 We use this lemma to derive a corresponding ``rigidity'' theorem for strategies that produce valid encryptions (equivalently, valid ``equations'' in the terminology of \cite{brakerski2018cryptographic}).
 This rigidity theorem may find applications elsewhere, and may be of independent interest. \item[(ii)] The second technical contribution is an \emph{online} extraction argument which allows to extract a claw from any prover that produces a valid equation \emph{and} a proof of its validity, with non-negligible probability.
 The extraction is \emph{online} in the sense that no rewinding is required. \end{itemize}